BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 # My 2 cents

 I got told so many times that you have to learn `RxJS` to be able to use Angular.
-Even if it was easy for me to avoid it, it seemed it was not that easy for many other people.
+Even if it was easy for me to avoid it, it doesn’t seem easy to other people...
 This made me create this writing.
 It hopefully showed that it is very easy to avoid reactive programming in Angular (even if you use reactive third party libs).

-Never the less I want to share my personal opinion and experience with you.
+Nevertheless, I want to share my personal opinion and experience with you.

 **RxJS gave me a hard time learning it**, but the code I produced with it was (mostly ;P) **more maintainable, stable and elegant** than any other.
 Especially in the front-end, it gives me a tool to model and compost complex asynchronous processes in a way that impresses me even today.